sam-fishburn/CHIP-8_emulator/README.md

-# CHIP-8
-Interpreter for CHIP-8, from scratch.
+# To do: Write new README.